Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

 When renovating a house into a home, those that have previously tackled this type of project know how even the simplest home project seems to take on a life of its own.

 Chances are that sooner or later there are going to be a few likes and dislikes when buying a new home.
 While some are easily fixed, others can be disguised or transformed into a feature to transform a bad feature into good design.

 Nothing adds more glamour or warmth than the use of natural materials in a home; the rich earth tones of natural stone, the endless possibilities for using concrete, or the glimmer or copper and stainless steel.

-Soft sand under your feet, the blue cloudless sky and azure blue sea.
-All those blissful days spent at the beach basking under the warmth of the sun, the salt water lapping at your feet as you walk over the hot white sands.
+All those days spent at the beach basking under the warmth of the sun, the salt water lapping at your feet as you walk over the hot white sands.
 This style of coastal decor is reflected in the purity of seaside beauty, as you can see in the clean, simple lines and designs.

 When upholstering furniture for a home a good basic knowledge of the various types of upholstery fabrics is a must.